Hey There!

 Maintenance in the fall is essential since it’s sandwiched between the hot days of summer and winter’s harsh freezing weather.
 It can be a productive time for you to complete certain tasks that are better suited for its cooler days.

-Plus, these projects in the early and late fall can prepare your home and yard for the harsh days of winter ahead.
-Many homeowners are hit with expensive damage that could have been prevented in the first place.
-Don’t let that happen to you!
+Plus, these projects in the early and late fall can prepare your home and yard for whatever the chaotic Houston winters may bring.

 A few important ones: